-Your dentist can provide information about how to prevent tooth decay; however, if you struggle to make it to your annual exams and wonder how to prevent tooth decay naturally, the simple answer is practicing proper oral hygiene.
+Your Splendid Dental Bellaire dentist can provide information about how to prevent tooth decay.
+However, if you struggle to make it to your annual exams and wonder how to prevent tooth decay naturally, the simple answer is practicing proper oral hygiene.
 You should brush your teeth at least twice a day and floss at least once daily.
 Flossing helps dislodge food particles that become trapped between your teeth, which is a popular place for bacteria to fester.

-Another answer to the question of how to prevent tooth decay naturally is to supplement your brushing and flossing with a proper diet.
+Another method used to prevent tooth decay naturally is to supplement your brushing and flossing with a proper diet.
 Sugary diets increase your chances of experiencing tooth decay, as does drinking beverages like soda, coffee, and tea.

 Annual dental exams are another common recommendation for how to prevent tooth decay.
 General dentists also can administer fluoride treatments to strengthen your teeth and combat tooth decay.

-Another reason why regular dental exams are an important way to prevent tooth decay is that they include x-rays.
-X-rays allow your dentist to examine your teeth for signs of cavities and infections.
+Another reason why regular dental exams are an important way to prevent tooth decay is that they include X-rays.
+X-rays allow your Splendid Dental Bellaire dentist to examine your teeth for signs of cavities and infections.
 When tooth decay is caught early, it is reversible, making early and regular treatment essential.